KayinCheung/KayinCheung.github.io/README.md

 - Metamask Chrome Extension (https://metamask.io/)
 - Parity Chrome Extension (https://chrome.google.com/webstore/detail/parity-ethereum-integrati/himekenlppkgeaoeddcliojfddemadig)

 We recommend Metamask as they provide a fully synced Ethereum node.
 Parity requires you to sync a node and can take a few hours to a few days.
+The Dapp is developed on Google chrome, Parity and Metamask.
+Other ethereum node and browser combinations may work, but are untested and unsupported.

 *Make sure to connect to Ropsten test net during beta testing.